babarlhr/meetlily-rest-api/README.md

 # Odoo REST API
-This is a module which expose Meetlily as a REST API
+This is a module which expose REST API

 ## Installing